srl-labs/containerlab/docs/community.md

 You will find links to all parts [here](https://write.as/rarovar/my-experience-as-a-network-engineer-and-my-introduction-to-containerlab#this-is-cool-and-all-but-how-do-i-use-it).

 It was especially interesting to read how rarovar built the lab environment based on NUC hardware in Part1.
 But do check other parts as well!

+### Containerlab for Kubernetes Networking Experimentation

+<small>:material-text: [Blog](https://virtualizestuff.com/exploring-containerlab) by [Dave Davis](https://hashnode.com/@Virtualizestuff) · :material-calendar: 2024-03-25</small>

+Dave' opening paragraph sets the stage for the blog post:

+> Recently, my focus has shifted towards Kubernetes, where I've been assisting customers in designing resilient and scalable clusters.
+I'm on the lookout for a tool that can quickly set up test Kubernetes clusters with diverse network topologies.
+Ideally the solution would offer version control, rapid deployments, Kubernetes support, and ease of sharing.

+As you can see, containerlab fits this bill quite nicely.
+Dave goes on to [explain](https://virtualizestuff.com/exploring-containerlab) how he used containerlab to create a lab environment to test Kubernetes networking solutions.

 ### Powering up your Netbox labs with Containerlab